Parallel Maximum Clique Algorithms with Applications to Network Analysis and Storage: Bounds on maximum clique size

-As a prelude to our algorithm, we review a few easy to derive upper bounds on the size of the largest clique $\omega(G)$.
-These bounds will allow us to terminate our algorithm once we've found something that hits the upper-bound or stop a local search early because there is no larger clique present.
+As a prelude to our algorithm, we review a few easy to derive upper bounds on the size of the largest clique $\omega(G)$ in a graph $G$.
+These bounds will allow us to terminate our algorithm once we have found something that hits the upper-bound or stop a local search early because there is no larger clique present.

-A simple upper bound on the size of the largest clique is the maximum degree in the graph.
-Usually, this is too simple to be useful.
-A stronger bound on the size of the largest clique comes from the $k$-cores of the network.
-A $k$-core in a graph $G$ is a vertex induced subgraph where all vertices have degree at least $k$~\cite{seidman1983network}.
+A simple upper bound on the size of the largest clique is the maximum degree $\Delta(G)$ in the graph.
+Usually this is too simple to be useful.
+A stronger bound can be obtained using $k$-cores.
+A \emph {$k$-core} in a graph $G$ is a vertex induced subgraph where all vertices have degree at least $k$~\cite{seidman1983network}.
 The core number of a vertex $v$ is the largest $k$ such that $v$ is in a $k$-core.
+We denote it by $K(v)$.
 Suppose that $G$ contains a clique of size $k$, then each vertex in the clique has degree $k-1$ and the entire graph must have a $k-1$-core.
 Consequently, if $K(G)$ is the largest core number of any vertex in $G$, then $K(G)+1$ is an upper bound on the clique size.
-In contrast to cliques, the core numbers of all vertices in a graph can be computed with a linear time algorithm due to Batagelj et al.~\cite{batagelj2003m}.
+In contrast to cliques, the core numbers of all vertices in a graph can be computed with a linear time algorithm \cite{batagelj2003m}.